 The shortage of care workers in the UK is no secret and the government have been taking actions to boost recruitment.
 The national Made with Care advertising and radio campaigns, additional funding to local authority care providers and fast-tracked DBS checks are in place.
 These have yet to generate the number of staff needed to fill posts.

 The staff shortages are forcing care homes to opt for part occupancy.
 It means hospital beds are being taken up by people who cannot be discharged.
 It means that individuals’ basic needs are not being met.
-Even the Government’s Migration Advisory Committee (MAC) is recommending the introduction of a UK Health & Care Visa, with care workers added to the skill shortage list.
+Even the Government’s Migration Advisory Committee (MAC) is

 The Workforce Recruitment & Retention Fund invested £162.5m to promote adult social care through winter, on top of £300m to build care provision.
 Whilst this move is welcomed in the care industry, there is a clear gap in provision – individuals hiring personal care assistants.